ronanboiteau/NormEZ/README.md

  - Too many functions in file (> 5).
  - Functions with no parameters that don't take void as argument in their declaration.
  - Functions with too many arguments (> 4).
+ - Missing space after keyword.

 ## Report a bug

-If you found a bug, feel free to [open a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).
+If you found a bug, feel free to [create a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).

 ## Author